-d.
-Remove debris from forebay, trash racks, and gatewell slots such that these areas are free of debris.

-e.
-The ice and trash sluiceway (ITS) operations after November 30 are detailed in section 2.5.3.g f.
+- a.
+Remove debris from forebay, trash racks, and gatewell slots such that these areas are free of debris. - b.
+The ice and trash sluiceway (ITS) operations after November 30 are detailed in section 2.5.1.1.m. - c.
 Avian Abatement Measures.
 Reinstall or repair avian predator control lines as soon as possible following damage or removal.
 Install and maintain new avian predator control lines in locations determined to be significantly impacted by avian predators.
-Avian abatement measures shall be in place by March O1 unless this work is delayed because of inclement weather.
+Avian abatement measures shall be in place by March 01 unless this work is delayed because of inclement weather.
 If this occurs, the work will be completed as soon as the weather permits after that date.
 However, there will be no avian abatement measures, other than avian lines, performed from September through March each year.